 Barrie FruitShare program helping to feed those in need 0

-ZACH MACPHERSON/Photo/BARRIE EXAMINER Teresa Jacoby-Hawkins helps out at FruitShare’s inaugural pick earlier this week.
-The program will see food from backyards distributed, in part, to the Barrie Food Bank.
+ZACH MACPHERSON/Photo/BARRIE EXAMINER Teresa Jacoby-Hawkins helps out at FruitShare’s inaugural pick in this file photo.

 Life is a bowl of cherries.